ramirezlab/TopologyAnalysis/README.md

 <img src=".\media\descarga (3).png" style="zoom:60%;" />

-These proteins are grouped in modules, this information is in the file "FunctionalModules.csv", we would like too see how much every module add in each topological index.
+These proteins are grouped in modules, this information is in the file "FunctionalModules.csv" also available online in Github, we would like too see how much every module add in each topological index.
 First we read the modules and find out in which module is each protein.
+The functional modules labeled and visualized in Cytoscape are in the following image for reference.

     url <- 'https://raw.githubusercontent.com/gcombarGitHub/GrafosFarmacosChile/main/FunctionalModules.csv'
     library(readr)